 The Philadelphia Police Department are supposed to “protect and serve” are frequently victimized by beatings, theft, verbal harassment, and wrongful arrests at the hands of corrupt officers.
 The PPD has already been involved in at least 10 documented cases of misconduct during the first two months of 2015 alone.
-Our experienced Philadelphia criminal defense lawyers explain how to file an official complaint against the PPD if you’ve been injured, threatened, or harassed.
+Our experienced criminal defense lawyers in Philadelphia explain how to file an official complaint against the PPD if you’ve been injured, threatened, or harassed.

 Reporting Police Misconduct in Philadelphia